 WQ7: The Town shall recommend that RIDEM deny applications for new or expanded underground storage tanks in the velocity flood plan.
 The Town should prohibit additional above ground storage tanks of hazardous materials or wastes in the floodplain.
-Action Agent: Town Council and Planning Board Time Frame: Ongoing
+Action Agent: Town Council and Planning Board Time Frame: Ongoing boaters will also be explored.
+Action Agent: Department of Public Works Time Frame: 3 years.

-WQ8: The Town should consider the addition of a pump out boat for seasonal operation for all DEM SA quality waters such as Nannaquaket Pond and Fogland.
+WQ8: The Town shall obtain a pump out boat for seasonal operation for all DEM SA quality waters such as Nannaquaket Pond and Fogland.
 Post on the Town's website information regarding rules, regulations, and pump-out station locations.
 Appendix P list present pump-out locations in all RI waters as listed by the RIDEM.
 Action Agent: Harbormaster Time Frame: Ongoing

 WQ9: The Town shall develop a disposal program to address the issue of inorganic materials including waste oil, plastics, trash, paint and varnish.
-In addition, a disposal site that is convenient to recreational and commercial boaters will also be explored.
-Action Agent: Department of Public Works Time Frame: 3 years.
+In addition, a disposal site that is convenient to recreational and commercial